 e) Know-how to communicate marine scientific and technological knowledge clearly and effectively;

-f) Know-how to analyse, plan and actively participate in multidisciplinary teams.
+f) Know-how to analyze, plan and actively participate in multidisciplinary teams.

-During the coursework, students will be exposed to numerous modules covering several topics of marine science, technology and society, and underpin the capacity to perform independent research through the project component integrated in internships at top level labs (NOVA SST, OsloMet and IPMA).
+During the coursework, students will be exposed to numerous modules covering several topics of marine science, technology and society, and underpin the capacity to perform independent research through the project component integrated in internships at top level labs (FCT NOVA, OsloMet and IPMA).
 In addition, the course will also strengthen skills on scientific communication and analytical/critical thinking.